 Like Windows PC, the Android OS also support the app auto start or auto run feature.
 We have the option to pick what apps to run in the background automatically when we start or restart our mobile phone.
-I was configuring a security app trying to lock Settings and Gallery app on Samsung Galaxy phone following this guide to lock apps, photos and videos on Android mobile.
-I found the apps are not locked each time my phone get rebooted.
+I was configuring a security app trying to lock Settings on Samsung Galaxy phone and found the apps are not locked each time my phone get rebooted.
 I must have missed something in the settings.
 Turning on auto run to allow this private data locker to start automatically in the background did the trick.
 If anyone wants a app to auto start on Samsung phone, you can follow below instructions.

 Method 1.
 Allow app auto run during installation